ECO-ACCESS Initiative

 Library Family Passes

-With the Wesselman Woods Family Pass, you and your family can explore this ancient forest and attend any free-with-admission programs by checking out a pass from partner libraries.
+With the Wesselman Woods Family Pass, you and your family can explore this ancient forest for free and attend any free-with-admission programs by checking out a pass from partner libraries.

 • Alexandrian Public Library (Mount Vernon, IN)